This section of AMMF’s website is new and will be evolving as new information becomes available.

 The aim of this section is to give as much information as possible on cholangiocarcinoma in one, readily accessible place.
 However, it is not appropriate for AMMF to give advice or recommendations, and all the information provided is for information purposes only.

-AMMF is the only registered charity in the UK working to raise funds for research into cholangiocarcinoma, a liver cancer occuring within the bile ducts.
+AMMF is the only registered charity in the UK working to raise funds for research into cholangiocarcinoma, a primary liver cancer occurring within the bile ducts.

 The charity’s current objectives are to raise the awareness of cholangiocarcinoma, to impart information and to support specialised research teams in their work to find the causes, methods of earlier diagnosis and treatments for this disease.